CumulusNetworks/docs/content/cumulus-linux-41/Layer-3/Unequal-Cost-Multipath.md

 {{%/notice%}}

+### Set the BGP Link Bandwidth Extended Community Against All Prefixes

 The following command examples show how you can set the BGP link bandwidth extended community against **all** prefixes.

 <details>